rust-lang/book/second-edition/src/appendix-03-derivable-traits.md

 }
 ```

-The generated code implements sensible default behavior for the `Debug` trait's
+The generated code implements sensible default behavior for the `Debug` trait’s
 `fmt` function: a `match` expression destructures a `Point` instance into its
 field values.
-Then it builds up a string containing the struct's name and each
+Then it builds up a string containing the struct’s name and each
-field's name and value.
-This means we're able to use debug formatting on a
+field’s name and value.
+This means we’re able to use debug formatting on a
 `Point` instance to see what value each field has.

-The generated code isn't particularly easy to read because it's only for the
+The generated code isn’t particularly easy to read because it’s only for the
 compiler to consume, rather than for programmers to read!
 The `derive`
 attribute and the default implementation of `Debug` has saved us all of the
 work of writing this code for every struct or enum that we want to be able to